The Reverend Horton Heat: Early career

 Heath was born in Corpus Christi, Texas, where he grew up with an appreciation of rock, electric blues and rockabilly.
 He was influenced by country music artists including Junior Brown, Willie Nelson, and Merle Travis.
-He began his career played in local bands until 1985 when he established the Reverend Horton Heat, based off a moniker bestowed by the owner of the Deep Ellum nightclub where he played.
+He began his career played in local bands until 1985 when he established the Reverend Horton Heat, based on a moniker bestowed by the owner of the Deep Ellum nightclub where he played.

-Hiring bassist Jimbo Wallace and drummer Taz Bentley in 1989, the Reverend Horton Heat got signed by Sub Pop and recorded their debut album, Smoke 'Em If You Got 'Em (1990), at Reciprocal Recording in Seattle and Crystal Clear in Dallas.
+Hiring bassist Jimbo Wallace and drummer Taz Bentley in 1989, the Reverend Horton Heat were signed by Sub Pop and recorded their debut album, Smoke 'Em If You Got 'Em (1990), at Reciprocal Recording in Seattle and Crystal Clear in Dallas.
 For their next album, The Full-Custom Gospel Sounds of the Reverend Horton Heat (1993), the band recorded with Gibby Haynes of the Butthole Surfers producing at Ardent Studios in Memphis, Tennessee.